mishakessler/glossary/README.md

-# Glossary for Software Engineering Students <!-- omit in toc -->
+# Glossary for Novice Software Engineers <!-- omit in toc -->

 <br>